-2021 4-H Online Enrollment is Open! - Enrollment is now open for the 2021 program year!
+4-H Online Enrollment is Open!
 Enrollment is not required for many 4-H programs and events.
 However, club and independent members are required to officially enroll through 4-H Online each year to maintain membership.
 By enrolling by the deadline, youth have the opportunity to participate in county fairs, the Nebraska State Fair, and additional statewide opportunities and events.
 Please use Google Chrome web browser to enroll in 4-H Online.

-- Knox County Enrollment Deadline - 4-H Enrollment for ALL members, including Clover Kids, is due by June 15, 2021.
-Youth can enroll anytime during the year, but all youth, including Clover Kids, must be enrolled with the UNL Extension 4-H Office in Knox County by June 15 and membership dues paid to the extension office to exhibit at the Knox County Fair or before competing any competitive 4-H events that year.
+- Knox County Enrollment Deadline - 4-H Enrollment for ALL members, including Clover Kids, is due by June 15.
+Youth can enroll anytime during the year, but all youth, including Clover Kids, must be enrolled with the Nebraska Extension 4-H Office in Knox County by June 15 and membership dues paid to the extension office to exhibit at the Knox County Fair or before competing any competitive 4-H events that year.
 Competitive events include all Pre-Fair Contests and Shooting Sports Contests.

-- Membership Dues - 4-H membership dues are $5.00 per member and no cost per Clover Kid.
+- Membership Dues - 4-H membership dues are $5.00 per member and no cost per Clover Kid members.
 Make checks payable to the Knox County 4-H Council and either give to your club leader or send to the extension office.
-The dues are used for 4-H programming, supplemental insurance and scholarhsips in the county.
+The dues are used for 4-H programming, supplemental insurance and scholarships in the county.

 - Passwords - If you have forgotten your password, use the “I forgot my password” option or contact the office.
 DO NOT set up a new profile.